seoninja13/WindowsDoorsWebsiteReact/README.md

 If you encounter any issues:

-1. Make sure you're using the correct Node.js version
+1. Make sure you're using the correct Node.js version (18.x or higher)
+2. Verify that your Supabase environment variables are set correctly
-2. Try clearing your browser cache
+3. Try clearing your browser cache
-3. Check the console for any JavaScript errors
+4. Check the console for any JavaScript errors
+5. Check the logs in Supabase using `npm run check:logs`
-4. See the [Project Tasks](./docs/project-tasks.md) for planned improvements
+6. See the [Project Tasks](./docs/project-tasks.md) for planned improvements

 ## Tech Stack

-- Next.js with App Router
+- **Frontend**: Next.js 15.3.1 with App Router, React 18.2.0, TypeScript, Tailwind CSS
-- TypeScript
-- Tailwind CSS
-- React
-- Context7 MCP Server for web scraping
+- **Web Scraping**: Crawl4AI, Context7 MCP Server, Cheerio, Axios, Puppeteer
-- Cheerio for HTML parsing
-- Axios for HTTP requests
+- **API Integrations**: Google Maps API, Form submission APIs
+- **Data Storage**: Supabase for logging and data storage
+- **Build Optimization**: ISR with 6-month cache (revalidate: 86400)

 ## Development Workflow